Year A: Third Sunday of Advent

 Discussion Questions:

-2. Jesus probes the crowd about why they went into the desert, what were they looking for?
-Looking into the heart to see what drives us is not an easy task.
-(It is like being in the desert) When you examine your heart this Advent season, what are looking for?
+- Jesus probes the crowd about why they went into the desert and what were they looking for?
+Honestly reflecting on our motivations and intentions to see what drives us, can be a bit like going into the desert.
+As you examine your heart and conscious this Advent season, what are you looking for, or hoping for?

 Biblical Context